for 3-5 year olds: Pebble pals, Rock garden, Soil and water

 Earth Science is an exciting subject to teach in class and out doors, and nowhere in the world has more to offer than Scotland!
 Your pupils will probably be excited and interested in topics such as volcanoes and fossils, but there are plenty of opportunities to go much further and explore the richness of Scotland’s story, connecting the rocks beneath the surface with the shape of the land and the way that people have lived in the past and present.

-The Curriculum for Excellence encourages teaching in Earth Science to link science and social science topics and to explore the landscape of Scotland and elsewhere.
+A Curriculum for Excellence encourages teaching in Earth Science to link science and social science topics and to explore the landscape of Scotland and elsewhere.
 There are many resources and organisations available to support teaching in Scottish schools.
 And with a better understanding of the Earth, developing an informed attitude towards the environment becomes easier too.

 Your first port of call should be the Scottish Earth Science Education Forum (SESEF) offering CPD workshops and free online resources www.sesef.co.uk.